DanielAdless/Third-Week-Python/README.md

 • Series is a one-dimensional data structure in Pandas.
 This is similar to the columns in DataFrame and is used to store one type of data in bulk.

 • Data Manipulation: You can perform various data manipulation operations such as filtering, indexing, merging, sorting, grouping, and data transformation.

+# loc and iloc

+• loc (Label-based indexing)
+loc is used to access data by label or row and column name.
+You access elements or parts of DataFrame by referring to line and column label names.

+• iloc (Integer-based indexing) iloc is used to access data by position index, starting at 0.
+You access elements or parts of DataFrame by referring to indexes by order of rows and columns.

+# Dictionary

+A Python dictionary is a data structure used to store data in the form of key-value pairs (key-value pairs).
+Each element in the dictionary consists of two main parts: a key (key) and a value (value).

+# DataFrame

+DataFrame in Python is a highly flexible two-dimensional data structure used to store and manage data in a table similar to a spreadsheet or database.
+DataFrame consists of rows and columns, where each column can contain different types of data (e.g., numbers, text, dates) and have its own label.
+Data Frames is a powerful tool for importing, processing, analyzing, and modifying data in a variety of formats, including CSV, Excel, SQL, and many others.